bonkmachines/ctrl-arduino/docs/multiplexers.md

 Also make sure you have the CTRL library installed through the library manager.

+NOTE: Make sure to check the datasheet of your multiplexer to determine if the default 1 microsecond switching interval is sufficient.
+For example, a Sparkfun CD74HC4067 running at 5 volts will probably operate fine at a switching speed of 1 microsecond.
+However, if you run it at 3.3 volts, it will need a switching interval of around 2 microseconds or higher.
+You can set this with: mux.setSwitchInterval(2).
+There are, however, more factors that determine how responsive your MUX is, such as signal integrity and power supply noise.
+Always add some decoupling capacitors to your MUX power supply and at any other place where noise might be created.

-NOTE: Then upload the sketch to your board and open up the serial monitor.
+Then upload the sketch to your board and open up the serial monitor.
 This allows you to see the output of the button presses.
 For some boards you have to set the 'USB Type' to 'Serial', in the Arduino IDE under 'Tools'.